Nickels-Lab-Rutgers/5-prime-mNET-seq-data-analysis/README.md

 ## Notes
 1. Type ``./somePythonScript.py`` and <kbd>RETURN</kbd> to get usage help of the script.
 2. Genome coordinates are kept 0-based in all scripts.

-## Contact
-If you have questions about the scripts, please contact y.will.zhang@gmail.com.